Etika: Early life

 Desmond Daniel Amofah was born on May 12, 1990, in the Brooklyn borough of New York, to Owuraku Amofah, a Ghanaian politician and lawyer from Kibi, and Sabrina Amofah.

-His father was based in Ghana in the 1990s as a member of the Parliament of Ghana from 1992 to 1996.
-After a misunderstanding with Ghanaian president Jerry Rawlings, he moved to the United States to become a Magistrate Judge before returning to Ghana in 2013.
+His mother is of Haitian descent and his father was based in Ghana in the 1990s as a member of the Parliament of Ghana from 1992 to 1996.
+After allegedly assaulting the Ghanaian president Jerry Rawlings by slamming a door on his fingers, he moved to the United States to become a Magistrate Judge before returning to Ghana in 2013.
 Amofah rarely mentioned his relationship with his father.
+His granduncle Nana Akufo-Addo served as the president of Ghana from 2017 to 2025.
 He had an older brother, Randy Amofah, who died in 2010 from an asthma attack after a sandstorm in Accra, Ghana.
 He also had a half-brother, Cardinal Valery, who ventured into online video creation following his death.
 Cardinal has faced controversy from Amofah's fanbase, including being accused of exploiting Amofah's death for personal monetary gain.